 For the sauce:

-- 2 tbsp white vinegar or apple cider vinegar
+- 2 tablespoons rice vinegar or apple cider vinegar

-- ¼ tsp white pepper or black pepper
+- ¼ teaspoon ground white pepper or ground black pepper

 For the shrimp and vegetables:

-- 2 zucchinis sliced in rounds then halved (thick slices)
+- 1 zucchini sliced in ¼-inch rounds then halved

 - Add the sauce ingredients to the Instant Pot.
-Soy sauce, vinegar, ginger, garlic, sugar, and white pepper.
+Soy sauce, water, rice wine vinegar, ginger, garlic, sugar, sesame oil, and white or black pepper.

 - Then add the shrimp, onion, zucchini, mushrooms.

 - Cover with the lid, make sure that the valve is in sealing position.
-Press on manual or pressure cook, and cook on high for 0 minutes.
-When the cooking is finished, quickly release the steam and carefully open the lid.
-(If the sauce is not thick enough, then remove the vegetables or leave them in, and add the slurry which is 1 tbsp of corn starch mixed with 1 tbsp of water, and cook on saute for 1 minute, then return the veggies after the sauce is thickened).
+Press on manual or pressure cook, and cook on LOW for 0 minutes.
+When the cooking is finished, quickly release the steam and carefully remove the lid.
+(If the sauce is not thick enough, then remove the vegetables or leave them in, and add the slurry which is 1 tablespoon of cornstarch mixed with 1 tablespoon of water, and cook on saute for 1 minute, then return the veggies after the sauce is thickened).

-- Serve over rice and garnish with toasted sesame seeds and chopped parsley.
+- Serve over rice and garnish with toasted sesame seeds and chopped green onion or parsley.

-- Make sure that you slice the zucchini and mushrooms into thick slices, as otherwise they will become mushy.
-If you prefer a firmer texture, then cook them seperately in a pan and add them to the shrimp and sauce at the end.
+- Make sure that you slice the zucchini and mushrooms into thick slices (¼-inch slices), as otherwise, they will become mushy.
+If you prefer a firmer texture, then cook them separately in a pan and add them to the shrimp and sauce at the end.